sponsored

 They also mentioned some favors that many elders would cherish more than objects.

-• Help reading and understanding their mail
+• Help reading and understanding their mail (Especially sorting real mail from scam mail.)

 • Help writing letters (for those with arthritis or poor vision)